 2 Includes products that are in active sales as well as those that are sold out.
 Residential products are included once they possess a certificate of occupancy.
-3 Marriert Verstien Club includes Harians by Marriett Verstien Club are ducts that are available and extended on entry by

 3 Marriott Vacation Club includes Horizons by Marriott Vacation Club products that were previously reported separately.